CarterStefan/wrottesley_golf_club/README.md

 - If logged in as super user an 'edit' and 'delete' options are available at the bottom of the blog.
             - The edit button takes the super user to the edit page for that individual blog post.
             - The delete button deletes the blog and goes to the main blog page.
 The deleted blog is no longer visible.
-- The comment section appears below the blog and has X states:
+- The comment section appears below the blog and has 2 states:
 #### A logged out user
 - The number of comments count.
     - If there is one comment, the count correctly says '1 comment'.